Receiving Child Maintenance after 21 in Singapore

 However, the law is not as sentimental as the loving parent when it comes to defining what a child is.
-When the child turns 21-years old, there is a celebration, then quite suddenly, any child maintenance that has been received for the child up to date, could instantaneously just stop.
+When the child turns 21 years old, there is a celebration, then quite suddenly, any child maintenance that has been received for the child up to date, could instantaneously just stop.

 That said, the law does have a soft spot for such persons after the age of 21 years, and the courts have been inclined to enforce such laws where applicable.
-However, where there is a lack of straightforward cases concerning maintenance after the age of 21, our divorce lawyers' experience and expertise with family law can prove to be fundamentally crucial in identifying and persuading of the exceptional circumstances for such maintenance to be ordered.
+However, where there is a lack of straightforward cases concerning maintenance after the age of 21, our divorce lawyers' experience with family law can prove to be fundamentally crucial in identifying and persuading of the exceptional circumstances for such maintenance to be ordered.

-Generally, the court will either (1)(a) order maintenance, and set the expiration of such maintenance, for a person age 21 years or above, or (1)(b) vary an order for a person becoming 21-years old, where he/she can show that he cannot work and maintain himself/herself.
+Generally, the court will either (1)(a) order maintenance, and set the expiration of such maintenance, for a person age 21 years or above, or (1)(b) vary an order for a person becoming 21 years old, where he/she can show that he cannot work and maintain himself/herself.

 Such circumstances include:

-- The child is, will or probably will be pursuing education for the distinct purpose of employment for a specified trade, vocation or profession, e.g., ACCA qualifications to qualify as an accountant.
-This is regardless whether he/she is presently employed.
+- The child is, will or probably will be pursuing education for the distinct purpose of employment for a specified trade, vocation, or profession, e.g., ACCA qualifications to qualify as an accountant.
+This is regardless of whether he/she is presently employed.
 This second point can be used to bolster the above point, where the pursuit of tertiary education is for the purpose of enhancing potential employability.

-- The child suffers from some significant physical or mental deficit that prevents him/her from earn a living or maintain himself/herself.
+- The child suffers from some significant physical or mental deficit that prevents him/her from earning a living or maintaining himself/herself.
 In the case of mental deficit, the child must prove that the mental deficit is a recognized medical condition and is of a severity that must affect his/her ability to work and maintain himself/herself.
 Of “work and maintain”, it is possible to read them as separate standards, i.e., where the child works, but can show that he/she cannot adequately maintain himself with earnings from the work.